Light Painting a WWII Piper L-4 N33579 and a WWII Willys “MB” Jeep

 Light Painting AirCam N74TV

 We ended up with four additional light painting projects on our return trip back home to Minnesota.
-All four of them came about due to our friends Ray and Melissa (Ray apparently knows everyone in aviation on the east coast and beyond!)
+All four of them came about due to our friends Ray and Melissa (Ray apparently knows everyone in aviation on the East Coast and beyond!)

 The first two were created on the same evening near Carrollton, Georgia.
-Besides the AirCam itself being rather unusual, the hangar where we created it was pretty unique too.
+Besides the AirCam itself being rather unusual, the hangar where we created it was pretty unique, too.
 It has many large remote-controlled aircraft suspended from the ceiling!

 The AirCam N74TV is certainly unique in its own right.
 It's powered by Twin Rotax 912S engines that are mounted on the wings.
 You can't see these beauties from the front of the aircraft (just the tips of the propellers).
 The engines are so cool looking that we decided to light paint them too!

-We wrote separate blog post about each project.
+We wrote a separate blog post about each project.
 The links to both stories are below each finished artwork.

 A cool light painted photo of AirCam N74TV in a hangar.